heyuhsuan/Cook-County-Property-Estimate-Model/README.md

 The project utilizes three key datasets:
 - `predict_property_data.csv`: Contains 10,000 properties to be assessed.
 - `historic_property_data.csv`: Includes information on 50,000 recently sold properties.
-- `codebook.csv`: Details the variables used in the analysis.

 The primary objective is to predict property values in `predict_property_data.csv` using historical data and various predictive modeling techniques.
 The datasets are sourced from the [CCAO Res AVM GitLab repository](https://gitlab.com/ccao-data-science---modeling/models/ccao_res_avm).